 Some stories open your mind, shift your perspective, and change how you think.
 Aman Camps exist to bring such tales to life.
 On the campsite, life slows down and everything feels fresh and free.
 Living without walls amid the theatre of nature, we discover new, extraordinary things about the world and our place within it.

 Simplicity and solitude.
 Adventure and discovery.
 Amid 600 acres of mesas, slot canyons and ancient rocks, Camp Sarika appears like a mirage in the Utah desert.
 Although close to Amangiri (and offering access to all the facilities and dining options of the resort), it feels truly set apart from the everyday world – an isolated and deeply private enclave designed to immerse its guests in the drama and spectacle of an ancient landscape.
 Encircling a lounge, restaurant and main pool, 10 canvas pavilions are spread widely across the camp, each with their own pool, telescope for stargazing, and firepit for sharing s’mores and stories under the moonlit sky.

-There are few camps more remote than Amanwana – just 12 tents spread along the jungle shores of Moyo, a far-flung private island on the Indonesian archipelago.
-With no other human habitation, privacy is unparalleled.
-It is truly an island of one’s own.
+There are few camps more remote than Amanwana – just 15 luxury tents spread along the jungle shores of Moyo Satonda National Park, a far-flung island on the Indonesian archipelago.
 The golden sands give way to the impossible azure of the Flores Sea, rich in marine biodiversity and a treasure trove for divers.
 Inland, its 32,000 jungle hectares are protected from human influence – and the native rusa deer are a regular sight, wandering freely through the camp.
 On the shoreline, beneath the trees, a sheet of canvas separates each Aman traveller from the sounds of the wild and a sky of infinite stars.